priyapappachan/ror/README.md

-rorweb
+ror
 ======

-A test web app in Ruby on Rails
+A web app in Ruby on Rails